John-Abbott-College/6A6-Notes/assignments/Assignment2.md

      > Hint: In the event handler, cast the sender into a Grid object similarly to the example of the SwipeItems.

+     **UPDATE FEB 28:**

+   - When tapped, the email should be downloaded

+   - The `ObservableMessage` must be marked as `Read` in the original collection of emails as well as on the email server.

+     > Hint: Use the `UniqueId` of the tapped email to modify it's flag and find it's position in the collection.

-   - When tapped a new `ReadPage` should be created the selected email should be passed as argument.
+   -  A new `ReadPage` should be created and the selected email should be passed as argument.

+   - **Note 🛠️** Putting this much logic in an event handler is NOT good practice.
+Let's add a *TODO* here, for when we have a better app architecture.

 **Figure 2: Inbox Page**